TokenBrice/l2s-handbook/content/docs/_index.md

 ---
 title: "Learn2Swap - Getting Started"
-weight: 2
+weight: 3
 description: >
   This page details what you need to get started with ParaSwap.
 ---

-ParaSwap aggregates several DeFi services and make them available in one comprehensive interface.
+ParaSwap is middleware aggregating many decentralized exchanges (DEX) and other services in one comprehensive interface.
+For any given trade, ParaSwap checks the rates on all supported DEX and implements further optimizations to get the best rate possible - sometimes even beating the markets!

 This handbook provides guidance to better understand ParaSwap's context and how to make the most of it.

 It details the requirement to start using ParaSwap ([➡ Getting Started]({{< relref path="/content/docs/quickstart.md" >}}) section), as well as why it makes sense to interact with DeFi using middleware.
 Finally, it provides you with a comprehensive overview of all the services ParaSwap's interact with.